Accommodation is payable on arrival

-Departing Edinburgh, we travel westwards for our first stop of the day at the bonnie banks of Loch Lomond; one of the prettiest and largest lochs in the whole of Scotland.
+We then travel westwards towards the bonnie banks of Loch Lomond; one of the prettiest and largest lochs in the whole of Scotland.
 Here you can enjoy an hour long cruise* taking in spectacular views of the loch's many islands and surrounding mountains.

 We continue through the Trossachs National Park, also known as 'the Highlands in Miniature' for it's abundance of lochs, mountains and forests.
 It's also famous for the legendary outlaw, Rob Roy MacGregor.
 We will spend time exploring the area before stopping for lunch in a small village immersed in its beautiful surroundings.